Skip to main content

 Work

-You could start by working on a stall part time or at car boot sales.
 You'll learn on the job from experienced traders, sharing their knowledge and watching their sales methods.
 Once you've got experience, you could apply to set up your own stall.

 Direct Application